marcowchan/music-bot/README.md

 ```

 ## Usage
-Make sure to create config.json and rss.json by using the example files
+Make sure to create config.json by using the example files
 ```
 $ node musicbot.js
 ```